DevExpress/dotnet-eud/interface-elements-for-web/articles/image-slider.md

 legacyId: 16830
 ---
 # Image Slider
-The Image Slider is used to display images and navigate through them.
+The Image Slider displays images and enables you to navigate through them.

 ![EUD_ImageSlider](../images/img22708.png)